shanep-cs2/lesson04/README.md

 We will be using a popular testing framework called [TestNG](https://testng.org/doc/) to test our code.
 We will write some tests for our Hello World **Enterprise Edition**™ to ensure that everything works as expected.
 Every class (except App.java) will need to have a test class.
-Unlike CS121 where you may have spent most of you time in the class that has the `main` method, the App.java class will not do much except create your other objects.
+Unlike CS121 where you may have spent most of your time in the class that has the `main` method, the App.java class will not do much except create your other objects.
 99% of your program logic will be in classes outside of main.